VU-Cog-Sci/prfpytools/README.rst

-pRFpy_tools
+pRFpytools
 ========
-pRFpy_tools is a toolbox and helper package for prfpy.
+pRFpytools is a toolbox and helper package for prfpy.

 License
 =======
-``prfpy_tools`` is licensed under the terms of the GPL-v3 license.
+``prfpytools`` is licensed under the terms of the GPL-v3 license.
 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.